VictorFDiniz/AutoClean/README.md

 Additional commands:

-autoclean stop Stop the script autoclean start Start the script if stopped autoclean restart Restart the script autoclean remove Remove the script
+autoclean stop, stop the script autoclean start, start the script if stopped autoclean restart, restart the script autoclean remove, remove the script
 ```